mailjet/mailjetBundle/src/Resources/doc/usage.md

 NOT POSSIBLE YET...(WORKAROUND: remove old, add new)

-## Retrieve MailJet Client Object to make custom MailJet API V3 requests
+## Retrieve Mailjet Client Object to make custom MailJet API V3 requests

 You can also retrieve the MailJet Client Object which comes from the wrapper [mailjet/mailjet-apiv3-php](https://github.com/mailjet/mailjet-apiv3-php).